Skip to Content

 The sauce can be made in advance and will last in the fridge for 3-4 days.
 It will freeze perfectly for 3 months.

-The lamb needs to be cooked when serving, this is because lamb chops are really lean and will become chewy if cooked and reheated in the curry sauce.
+The lamb needs to be cooked when serving, because lamb chops are really lean and will become chewy if cooked and reheated in the curry sauce.

 Can I marinate overnight?

-This is because the salt will begin to drive off moisture and cure the meat and lead to dryer lamb.
+This is because the salt will begin to drive off moisture and cure the meat, and lead to drier lamb.
 Just season the meat before cooking.

 Indian inspired lamb chop curry served with rice and coriander.